 If you have ads on a page, or if you have navigation thatâ€™s common to the whole site, you could take more control over our efforts to recognize templates by marking those sections with the robots-NoContent tag.
 That will be a clear indicator to us that as the webmaster who knows this content, you are telling us this part of the page is not the unique main content of this page and donâ€™t recall this page for those terms.

 I’m not completely in agreement with the idea that an “about us” can’t be engaging and informative, and something that people won’t link to.
 Done right, with things like timelines and narratives, and insights into how an organization has developed, an “about us” page could potentially be one of the most interesting pages on a site.

 But the general idea, that sites may contain content that isn’t compelling and informative is true.
 For instance, copyright notices on a page, or advertisements, or navigational links might be content that a person visiting a page may not want to focus upon the most when seeing that page.

-Other features that might be considered “noise,” are ecommerce features such as “people who bought XXXXX also bought YYYYYY” sections of pages, and similar content that doesn’t actually focus upon the main content of a page.
+Other features that might be considered “noise,” are eCommerce features such as “people who bought XXXXX also bought YYYYYY” sections of pages and similar content that doesn’t focus upon the main content of a page.

 Two patent applications from Yahoo, published earlier this month, take the idea of segmenting content on a web page further, to give us more information about ways that Yahoo might use web page segmentation.

-The first one discusses a number of topics, including how multiple pages on a site might be compared, to see if some segments tend to show up on multiple pages, which could be an indication that those segments are boilerplate – content that may not be the main informational focus of each individual page.
+The first one discusses many topics, including how multiple pages on a site might be compared, to see if some segments tend to show up on multiple pages, which could be an indication that those segments are boilerplate – content that may not be the main informational focus of each page.